-The Board of Directors of ALA consists of 5 highly qualified individuals who abilities and backgrounds.
-The founding Board varied intentionally have diverse areas of expertise to add value to the decision making process and provide the opportunity for different points of view to be considered when decisions are made.
-These areas of expertise include administration, finance, higher education, development/activism, and Operations/Management.
-All members of the Board are active members in the Durham community.
-They are committed to the mission of the school and improving the landscape of public school education.
+The Board of Directors of ALA consists of 5 highly qualified individuals who varied abilities and backgrounds.
+The founding Board have Members intentionally have diverse areas of expertise to add value to the decision making process and provide the opportunity for different points of view to be considered when decisions are made.
+These areas of expertise include teaching, administration, finance, higher education, community development/activism, and Operations/Management.
+All members of the Board are committed to the mission of the school and improving the landscape of public school education in Lee County.